The Relationship Between Jesus and John

-John the apostle is known above the rest of the Twelve as “the disciple whom Jesus loved” (John 21:20) and the son of Zebedee and brother of James.
-He was a one of the inner circle of three whom Jesus made His most close friends and shared His deepest experiences (Matthew 17:1).
+The disciples recognized John the apostle as “the disciple whom Jesus loved” (Jn.
+21:20).
+John was the son of Zebedee and the brother of James.
+He was a one of the inner circle of three whom Jesus made His most close friends and shared His deepest experiences (Mat.
+17:1).

-For this reason, Christ entrusted His own mother to His beloved disciple as He hung upon the cross (John 19:25-27).
+For this reason, Christ entrusted His own mother to this beloved disciple as He hung upon the cross (Jn.
+19:25-27).
 Early Christian tradition tells us that many years later Mary escorted John to Ephesus, where he oversaw the Christian churches of the region.

-As Christ alone could flawlessly reflect the Father, being the only One who knew Him perfectly, so John was highly qualified apostle to present, in his Gospel, the beautiful truths about Jesus the Son of God that loved mankind to death (John 3:16).
+As Christ alone could flawlessly reflect the Father, being the only One who knew Him perfectly, so this disciple was highly qualified apostle to present, in his Gospel, the beautiful truths about Jesus the Son of God that loved mankind to death (Jn.
+3:16).

 In His service,